Updated: December 2020

 Splunk Inc. (“Splunk”) has certified with the Department of Commerce to participate in the EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield frameworks (collectively, the “Privacy Shield”) by adopting and implementing the Privacy Shield Principles (the “Principles”).
 Our certification can be found here, and it covers Splunk and its affiliates.
 If there is any conflict between the terms in this Privacy Shield Notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 More information about the Privacy Shield can be found at http://www.privacyshield.gov.

 You may contact us at email@example.com if you have questions about our Privacy Shield compliance.
-For any inquiries we cannot resolve directly, you may contact JAMS, which is a U.S.-based independent dispute resolution body that is available to you free of charge.
-You may reach them here.
+For any inquiries we cannot resolve directly, you may contact JAMS, which is a U.S.-based, independent dispute resolution body that is available to you free of charge.
+You may contact them here.
 If neither Splunk nor JAMS is able to resolve your inquiry, you have the right to invoke binding arbitration.

 Splunk is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (“FTC”).